Scotoplanes: Ecology

-A living Scotoplanes from Monterey Bay with a juvenile Neolithodes diomedae king crab sheltering beneath it at a depth of approx. 1260 metres.
+A living Scotoplanes from Monterey Bay with a juvenile Neolithodes diomedae king crab sheltering beneath it at a depth of approximately 1,260 meters.
 Monterey Bay Aquarium Research Institute, 2016.

-Scotoplanes, like other sea cucumbers, host parasitic and commensal organisms.
-For example, it provides a shelter to juvenile crabs, Neolithodes diomedeae.
-It is known that such relationship benefits the crabs because they can reduce risks of predation when they are under the shelter.
+Scotoplanes, like other sea cucumbers, host parasitic and commensal organisms, including gastropods and small tanaid crustaceans.
+For example, they provide shelter to juvenile crabs, Neolithodes diomedeae.
+This relationship benefits the crabs by reducing their predation risk while sheltering beneath the sea pig.

-Scotoplanes are known to exhibit behavioral patterns of aggregation, where large numbers will aggregate either to feed or mate.
-Their digestive system is specialized, too, as detritivores, the animals feed on organic matter that falls to the bottom of the sea, gathering and ingesting this detritus with the tube feet.
-Their gut is very efficient, allowing the maximum amount of nutrition to be extracted from meager resources around the animal's immediate environment.
+Scotoplanes are known to exhibit behavioral patterns of aggregation, where large numbers will gather together either to feed or mate.